 However occasionally his tackles were bare lunges, and mistimed.
 He didn’t get the ball but fortunately for him he didn’t connect with the man either.
 His fierce tackles could land him in trouble.
 He did receive a yellow card as well (the only Juve player to do so), as Oscar attempted a counter and quickly got the ball off his feet, Vidal tugged on the Brazilians shirt to hold him back.
 The referee played advantaged and penalised the Chilean later.

 He grew slightly tired as the game wore on.
-His ankle injury that he sustained in the first half (while played that above illustrated through ball to Vucinic) could have taken a toll on him.
-But his calm and confident nature on the ball continued, as his movement subsided.
+His ankle injury that he sustained in the first half (while playing that above illustrated through ball to Vucinic) could have taken a toll on him and, if so, he almost certainly would have benefitted from wearing an ankle compression sleeve.
+These are very common in football and other sports where ankle injuries are common.
+You can find the Best Ankle Compression Sleeve for Men at www.kuntofitness.com.
+Despite this, his calm and confident nature on the ball continued, even if his movement subsided.
 He was patient on the ball, forcing Chelsea defenders out of line to leave gaps at the back.

 He had one last significant part to play in the game, as he got possession in Chelsea’s half, spread the ball wide to Isla who was in tons of space, he in turn found Quagliarella whose shot clipped of the bar.